Mark 1.21-22,

 1Co 4.20 In short, the Evangelists mean that, while the manner of teaching, which then prevailed, was so greatly degenerated and so extremely corrupted, that it did not impress the minds of men with any reverence for God, the preaching of Christ was eminently distinguished by the divine power of the Spirit, which procured for him the respect of his hearers.
 This is the “power,” or rather the majesty and “authority,” at which the people were astonished.
 Commentary at Mk 1.22, Lk 4.32

-You might already realize the massive problem with this point of view: If Jesus’s authority comes from his pesonal charisma, from the fact he’s a dynamic public speaker… it follows that anyone whose teaching makes the audience feels interested, entertained, and captivated, must therefore also be from God.
+You might already recognize the massive problem with this interpretation: If Jesus’s authority comes only from his pesonal charisma, from the fact he’s a dynamic public speaker… it follows that anyone with those traits must therefore be from God.
+Anyone whose teaching makes the audience feels interested, entertained, and captivated.
 And plenty of winsome con men are kinda counting on us to think like that.
 Makes their job easier.

 Calvin got it wrong ’cause he was way more interested in doing